 This is the direct opposite of how I’m teaching now.
-We start with the student’s innate ability and desire to learn (which often has been so numbed and even removed by the traditions, transmission model, that just getting kids to do that is extremely hard), and we start by helping the students to use the standards to see for themselves where they are now, and where they need to be.
+We start with the student’s innate ability and desire to learn (which often has been so numbed and even removed by the traditions, transmission model, that just getting some kids to identify that desire is extremely hard), and we start by helping the students to use the standards to see for themselves where they are now, and where they need to be.

 With this student, for example, she had chosen a novel to read which I quickly realized was way above her head; she can barely sound out new words and relies on her limited literacy in her home language to do even that.
 So, we sat, and I asked her to show me what she was working on.
 She pulled out this book and I asked her to start reading to me.
-She could sound out words correctly, here and there, and when she got stuck, she’d look to me for help.
+She could sound out a few words correctly, here and there, and when she got stuck, she’d look to me for help.
 She couldn’t really tell me with great accuracy what was happening in the story.
 In my previous teaching, I’d have said (or been expected to say), “I notice you’re having a hard time reading and understanding this.
 Is this book your level?
 Does this book fit where you are right now?”, and then I’d help her choose a lower level text.

 She shrugged her shoulders at first, and then said “The English.”
 I asked her to be more specific.
 She said she didn’t know some of the words.
 So, we read again, and when she couldn’t pronounce a word, I asked her, “what do you do when that happens and I’m not here?”
 She said she would skip the word.
-I then asked her how many words does she end up skipping, and she said quite a few, like 5 per paragraph.
+I then asked her how many words does she end up skipping, and she said quite a few, like 5 per paragraph and in reality it was probably more.
 So, I said to her, “what you’re doing, trying to figure out what words sound like and what they mean is in the standards.
 Let’s look and see what the standards say and how to make what you’re doing stronger.”
 (She got to see, then, that part of this is reflected in the ninth grade standards but we had to look at the lower grade standards to find phonemic awareness, and we discussed why that was something valid for her and how it would lead her to ninth grade standards.)